 Who knows actually, maybe if I had yelled at her, she would have been more scared of me than anything and would have acted differently from that point on.
 But I’m glad to choose the path I did for obvious reasons.

 Another example is a time I worked with someone I didn’t like at all.
 He had a superiority complex and believed he knew what was best for everyone.
 Well, our supervisor yelled at him, really putting him down.
 He told me about it, and I did exactly what I’ve been talking about: I paced him.
 I listened to him and related to him.
 I really chose to understand his version of events.
 And after he shared everything with me, I started asking him questions like, “What do you think you did to make him so mad?”

-In this case, even though I didn’t like the guy, I chose to relate and understand him.
+In this case, even though I didn’t like the guy, I chose to relate to and understand him.
 By doing this, he opened up to me.
 By the end of the conversation, he wasn’t as agitated anymore.
-Though, I really wanted to say, “Why don’t you just quit?” ha ha, actually, I may have ended up saying something like that later on down the road.
+Though, I really wanted to say, “Why don’t you just quit?” haha, actually, I may have ended up saying something like that later on down the road.

 There are other ways of pacing and leading, but when it comes to bringing people out of a hectic or frantic state, it’s a good tool to keep in your toolbox.

-Which leads us to the next step in dealing with irrational people.
+This leads us to the fourth step in dealing with irrational people:

 I came back and said, “I would totally go in there and punch him square in the face.
 Who cares about your job?
 Who cares about a stupid lawsuit?
 It’s worth the risk and it saves your dignity and respect.”